 “You see them there smiling and chatting, then all of a sudden they go silent,” said Madeline Gonzalez, who oversees the meal preparation at the San Salvador shelter.
 “You know they are depressed.”

-need them anymore'
+‘Flashlights, you don’tneed them anymore’

 Trump continued into the church, where he was greeted by several dozen members and others who cheered his arrival.
 A few people in the crowd shouted that they loved him or held signs that read "Proud Americans," "Let's Make Puerto Rico Great Again" and "God Bless You, Mr. President."
 At least one person wore a red "Make America Great Again" hat.